marziarivi/RadioLensfit2/README.md

 **1. Generate catalog**

 Simulation of a real galaxy catalog ordered by flux within a given field of view (arcmin).
-According to the related distributions (see papers), it randomly generates: position l,m (RAD) in a disk area flux (uJy)
+According to the related distributions (see paper), it randomly generates:

+position l,m (RAD) in a disk area flux (uJy)
 FWHM/scalelength (arcsec),